GableS-projects/Relative-Magnitudes-Analysis/README.md

 Study of the Relative Magnitude Method.
 Bull.
 Seismol.
 Soc.
 Am., 115 (3)

 <h5 align="left">User Information:</h3>
 A user manual and further documented codes are coming very soon!
-Please contact gablesyd@umich.edu if you would like to use the Relative Magnitudes Analysis codes.
+Please note that these codes are continuously being updated.
+If you plan to use the Relative Magnitude Analysis codes for your own work, please contact gablesyd@umich.edu for the most up-to-date information
 </p>